HattMobb/TryHackMe-Bugle-Machine-Writeup-Walkthrough/README.md

 ## Findings

 ### Joomla CMS SQLi vulnerability
-- Outdated Joomla version is still in use and is vulnerable to injection.
+- Outdated Joomla version is still in use and is vulnerable to injection (CVE-2017-8917).

 ### Steps to reproduce
 - Run a script such as one found here https://github.com/stefanlucas/Exploit-Joomla/blob/master/joomblah.py from the terminal or attempt manual SQLi via input fields.